Lemons, Lavender, & Laundry

 And guess what?!
 It totally worked!!!

-I got so excited, I tried it out on my silverware divider.
+I got so excited, I tried it out on my silverware organizer.
 I simply removed the peeling hot gun, applied the Museum Gel and secured it to the drawer.

 Using Museum Gel to Keep Silverware Divider from Sliding in Drawer